If You Test Negative For Flu Are You Still Contagious? | Vital Flu Facts

 • You might test negative early on but still be incubating the virus and become contagious soon.

-Hence, a negative flu test should never be taken as an absolute green light to resume normal activities without caution.
+Hence, a negative flu test should not automatically be taken as a green light to resume normal activities without caution, especially if symptoms strongly suggest flu.

 Symptoms Versus Test Results: What Matters More?

-If you feel sick with classic flu symptoms—even after testing negative—it’s wise to assume you could still spread the virus.
-Staying home, practicing good hygiene, and avoiding close contact remain vital during this period.
+If you feel sick with classic flu symptoms—even after testing negative—it’s wise to assume you could still spread a respiratory virus.
+Staying home when ill, practicing good hygiene, and avoiding close contact remain important during this period.

 Factors That Affect False Negative Flu Test Results